60-Second Summary

 For each Custom Feed, you can choose people to notify when new sales leads arrive — and you can notify them via email, Slack notification, or both.

-For example, if the visit details show that a company visited a particular service page on your website, that gives sales reps insight into what department of the company to reach out to or what solutions they are looking for.
+For example, if the visit details show that a company visited a particular service page on your website, that gives sales reps insight into which department of the company to reach out to or what solutions they are looking for.

 B2B buyer intent data is key to a more effective marketing strategy